January 24, 2019

 Routine Dental Checkups

-Because we know there’s a correlation between your periodontal health and other concerns in the body such as heart disease, high blood pressure, and diabetes, visiting your family dentist in Brampton consistently for a six-month cleaning and checkup is critical not only for your oral health, but also your overall health and well-being.
+Because we know there’s a correlation between your dental health and other concerns in the body such as heart disease, high blood pressure, and diabetes, visiting your family dentist in Brampton consistently for a six-month cleaning and checkup is critical not only for your oral health, but also your overall health and well-being.

 The good news for patients with dental insurance is that six month cleaning and checkups are typically covered, which means that there is very little or even no out-of-pocket cost for your preventive appointments.
 If you don’t have dental insurance, your dentist’s treatment coordinator can offer some helpful tips on fitting dentistry into your budget.